Web Content Display

 · 24 hour business center

-TRANSPORTATION: Students are responsible for their own transportation to and from ASM International.
+TRANSPORTATION: Students are responsible for their own transportation to and from ASM International which is located at 9639 Kinsman Road, Novelty, Ohio 44073-0002.
 The closest major airport is Cleveland Hopkins International Airport, Cleveland, OH.
 See www.clevelandairport.com for ground transportation options and additional information.

 COMMUNICATION: Access to course materials requires a unique email address for the student enrolled.
 All communications concerning the status of the class will be accomplished by email.
 It is the responsibility of the class registrant to ensure that a valid email address has been supplied and email filter settings are not preventing delivery of emails from ASM International-email.

-We look forward to seeing you at Materials Park.
+We look forward to seeing you at the Dome.
 If you have any questions, please contact ASM International Member Service Center (440.338.5151, ext.
 0 or email@example.com)

-ASM International reserves the right to cancel any class; refunding registration fees if necessary without additional financial obligation.
+COURSE CANCELLATION: ASM International reserves the right to cancel any class; refunding registration fees, if necessary without additional financial obligation.
 In the event it is necessary for ASM to cancel a class, email notification will be sent no less than two weeks prior to the class starting date.

 It is the responsibility of the class registrant to ensure that a valid email address has been supplied and email filter settings are not preventing delivery of emails from ASM International—email communications will be the primary channel of communications leading up to the start of classes.